keithhat/voron0/README.md

 # Additional Parts
 ## General
 These can be ued with several of below
-* I bought several stainless steel nozels for different sizes and abrasive materials.:
+* I bought several hardened steel nozels for different sizes and abrasive materials.:
 	* https://www.aliexpress.com/item/1005001620042630.html 	AUD 4.14  	I got pairs on: (0.2, 0.4, 0.6)
 * Drive Gear with Hardended Steel gears - have NOT yet used this for gears (arrived after re-assembling mini Stealthburner)
 	* https://www.aliexpress.com/item/1005007929025658.html 	AU 7.39 	Intended as spare 50T gear and abrasiev filamenets.